 Simplifying your life through choosing a simple living lifestyle takes time and motivation but it definitely pays off!
 Check out this post on why simple living means so much to me and my five vital lessons from learning how to simplify my life which benefitted both me and my family.
 Simple living is for everyone.
 It’s not about taking everything away and making you live with nothing.
 A simplified life is full in so many ways and this post will give you some practical tips on how to simplify your life too.

 Setting up routines to manage your home and stay on top of the chores can save you lots of time and energy.
 Doing things regularly, little and often, will keep the clutter and mess away and your home won’t really get the chance to get that dirty!
 It won’t take you long to get everything done that you NEED to do so you have more time and energy to do the things that you WANT to do, and still have a lovely clean home as well!
 If this sounds good, then check out my 10 easy routines to keep the home clean and tidy.

 Goals are useful if you’re looking to make changes in your life and not only want to take action, but to make sure that you follow them through and be accountable to yourself for achieving them.
 There are so many goals that you could work towards that sometimes it’s difficult to know where to start.
 To help create achievable, realistic goals that focus on some of the most important aspects of your life, check out this post on how to set goals that really count.

-Simple living and helping busy Mums find ways to simplify life, declutter the home and enjoy mum-life are my passion and I love to know which of my blog posts … Read More
+10 MOST POPULAR POSTS FROM 2018 Simple living and helping busy Mums find ways to simplify life, declutter the home and enjoy mum-life are my passion and I love to … Read More